Southwest Detroit, Michigan

 “I don’t want to talk about it, I don’t want to remember it.
 I need to go home.
 I just need to relax.”

-Due to Ramon’s stinging eyes, Frankie drove the jeep back to the house.
-After what Ramon saw, or what he thought he saw, he decided it be better for Frankie to find someplace else to go for the night.
+Due to Ramon’s stinging eyes, Frankie drove the truck back to the house in Detroit.
+After what Ramon saw, or what he thought he saw, he decided it be better for his friend to find someplace else to go for the night.
 Frankie went on his way agreeably.

 Once home, Ramon made sure all the lights were off.
-He didn’t want Katrina to see the redness around his eyes and he slipped into bed and under the blanket in darkness.
+He didn’t want Katrina to see the redness around his eyes.
+He slipped into bed and under the blanket in darkness.

 “What happened?”
 Where’s Frankie?” asked Katrina.

 “He’s not here.
 He found another place to spend the night.”

 “Nothing, I didn’t see anything.
 Go to sleep.”